modyo/modyo-docs/docs/en/platform/core/key-concepts.md

 ## Team Review

-Team Review is a tool that allows you to control the process of publishing elements in Modyo, such as entries, widgets, pages, templates, and more.
-When activated, each element must go through review stages with selected team members before publishing.
-This allows a level of supervision and collaboration between the content editor and a team of reviewers.
+Team Review is a tool that allows you to control the process of publishing items in Modyo, such as entries, widgets, pages, templates, and more.
+When enabled, each item must go through the required review stages before it can be published.

+This adds a level of supervision and collaboration between the content editor and a team of reviewers.

+### Feature

-When an editor or a developer considers that an element is ready, she can send it for review, which is a task performed by certain team members in a space or channel.
-These team members are responsible for approving (or rejecting) the element, which ultimately determines if the item can be published.
+When an editor or developer feels that the item he is working on is ready, he can submit it for review.

+This task can be performed by users enabled by default or by a team chosen by the editor.
+They will be responsible for approving or rejecting the item, and will ultimately determine whether it is ready to be published.

-Each step of this process takes the element through different states (image), which are recorded for subsequent auditing.
+Each step of this process takes the item through different states, which are recorded in a history for later audit.

 [Image review stages]

 This tool is available for sites (pages, navigation, widgets and templates) as well as spaces (entries).
-Configuration of the review rules is done independently for each site or space.
+The configuration of review rules is done independently for each site or space.

 ### Configuration

-To configure Team Review, you must go to `Site/Space configuration > Team review`.
+To configure Team Review, go to `Site/Space configuration > Team review`.

 <img src="/assets/img/platform/teamreviewsettings.jpg" width="500px" style="margin-top: 40px; border: 1px solid #EEE;"/>

 The available options are:

-- **Enable Team Review**: Enable or disable Team Review within the current site or space.
+- **Enable Team Review**: Enables or disables Team Review within the current site or space.
-- **Number of approvals**: Determines how many team members must approve the element before publishing (this changes the status from "In review" to "Approved").
+- **Number of approvals**: Determines how many team members must approve the item before publishing (this changes the status from "In review" to "Approved").
-- **Restrict the selection of reviewers**: By default, any user with the necessary permissions may approve the items that are awaiting review.
-By enabling this option, only those chosen by the editor may do so.
+- **Restrict the selection of reviewers**: By default, any user with the necessary permissions will be able to approve the items that are waiting for revision.
+By enabling this option, only those chosen by the editor will be able to do so.
 ::: tip Tip
 While approval is limited, any user with permissions can comment on the item.
 :::
-- **Force review**: This option allows you to select a list of users, of which at least one approval is required so that the item can go to the "Approved" state.
-This is independent of the number of approvals configured above, that is, even if an item has the necessary number of approvals, it will remain in the "Waiting for approval" status if no user on the list has approved it.
+- **Force review**: This option allows you to select a list of users, from which at least one approval is required for the item to be moved to the "Approved" status.
+This is independent of the number of approvals previously configured, i.e. even if an item has the required number of approvals, it will still be in "Waiting for approval" status if no user in the list has approved it.
 - **Require all**: This option extends the previous restriction to all selected users.

 ::: warning Warning
-When you make changes to the team review settings, the items that were already waiting for review will continue to be governed by the rules prior to the changes.
-For these elements to take into account the new configuration, it is necessary that they be rejected and sent for review again.
+When you make changes to the team review settings, items that were already waiting for revision will still be governed by the rules before the changes.
+For these items to follow the new configuration, they need to be rejected and sent into revision again.
 :::

-### Use (example)

 ### Roles and permissions